The Search for a Criterion for Certainty

 Eastern philosophical perspectives distinguish between two levels of Truth: relative and absolute;

 “Mahayana Buddhism speaks often of two types or levels of truth, the worldly or relative truth

-The "Absolute Truth" is viewed as the principle which operates all phenomena, while - according to Buddhist reformer, Nichiren (1222 - 1282) - a truth is considered relative, when it is valid within specific range of categories of time and space.
-Nonetheless, a relative truth (or a specific event) can give a glimpse on the general or absolute principle, which is at work in the background of event:
+According to Buddhist reformer, Nichiren (1222 - 1282) - a truth is considered relative, when it is valid within specific range of categories of time and space.
+Nonetheless, a relative truth (or a specific event) can give a glimpse on the general (or universal principle), which is at work in the background of the observed event: